sphinx-doc/sphinx/doc/builders.rst

      list.
    * A dict mapping word roots (processed by an English-language stemmer) to a list of integers, which are indices into the first list.

+``environment.pickle``
+   The build environment.
+This is always a pickle file, independent of the builder and a copy of the environment that was used when the builder was started.
+(XXX: document common members)

+   Unlike the other pickle files this pickle file requires that the sphinx module is available on unpickling.